 Which angle corresponds to a slope of 100%?

 Rather counterintuitively, a slope of 100% corresponds to an angle of 45°.
-However, consider that the slope is equal to:
+However, consider that the slope is the result of the equation:

 slope = rise/run